Mikejo5000/vsts-docs-pr/docs/git/gitatscale/gvfs-architecture.md

 To state the obvious, developers care deeply about performance.
 We have succeeded in designing GVFS such that Git commands are no longer linear on the number of files in the repo, but we're still a ways off from making a giant repo feel like a tiny one.

+For example,
-For example, the `git status` command now takes 2-5 seconds in the Windows repo, as opposed to several minutes without GVFS, and that's a huge win.
-But in any other repo, developers are used to seeing status run nearly instantaneously, and so we continue to work on ways to make status faster.
-Our goal here is sub-second status, and once that's done, we'll go on to the next command, and then the next, and then the next...
+the `git status` command now takes 2-5 seconds in the Windows repo, as opposed to several minutes without GVFS, and that's a huge win.
+But in any other repo, developers are used to seeing status run nearly instantaneously, and so we continue to work on ways to make status (and all other commands) faster.

 Stay tuned for future articles on our caching solution, more details about speeding up particular Git commands, and what we plan to do for GVFS on other operating systems.